mranilkish/Shraddha-Calculator/README.md

 https://mranilkish.github.io/Shraddha-Calculator/

-If you are not aware of death time or in case of missing person or information, <br>you can do rituals on flexible days of 76 days of Pitru panchama parapaksha mahalayamulu<br>
+If you are not aware of death time or in case of missing person / information, <br>you can do sraddha rituals on flexible days of Pitru panchama parapaksha mahalayamulu(76 days) <br>
 <br>1.
 Aashaada krishna paksham -15 days
 <br>2.
 Sravana Sukla paksham -15 days
-<br>1.
+<br>3.
 Sravana krishna paksham -15 days
-<br>1.
+<br>4.
 Bhaadrapada Sukla paksham -15 days
-<br>1.
+<br>5.
 Bhaadrapada krishna paksham -15 days
-<br>1.
+<br>6.
 Aasvija padyami - 1 day

 the days of Bhaadrapada krishna paksham including Aasvija padyami are called Pitru Paksha(16 days)(starts from 11th day after Vinayaka Chaviti) are very aspicious days for Shraddha rituals.